siakaramalegos/sia.codes-eleventy/src/posts/eleventy-and-cloudinary-images.md

 At the time of writing, 78% of my blog's visitors are supported for images, so I'm implementing it now.
 You can [import your Google Analytics data into caniuse](https://sia.codes/posts/google-analytics-caniuse-magic/) to see how many of your visitors have support for any given web feature.

-Note that you should not lazy-load images that are in the viewport on initial load ("above the fold"), as this can negatively impact your [performance scores](https://web.dev/vitals/).
+Note that you should not lazy-load images that are in the viewport on initial load ("above the fold") as this can negatively impact your [performance scores](https://web.dev/vitals/).

 ## Eleventy Shortcodes and Filters